 Does a Ticket for Driving without a License Affect Your Insurance Rate?

 Getting a ticket for driving without a license will, unfortunately, affect your auto insurance rates.
 This ticket acts almost the same as a speeding ticket.
 However, this type of ticket is generally a little bit easier to fight in court.
 So long as you get your license renewed as soon as possible, you will generally be okay.
-In all likelihood, if you go to traffic court and you renewed your license the day after the incident occurred, the ticket will be dropped.
+In all likelihood, if you go to traffic court and you renew your license the day after the incident occurred, the ticket will be dropped.
 However, if you wait for a longer period of time, you run a much higher risk of the ticket sticking.

 How Do I Renew My Driver’s License?

 Generally, in Canada, your driver’s license is valid for a period of five years.
 Once you need to renew your driver’s license, you simply have to go to a service center to get it renewed.
 It is quite easy to do, however, there is a fee attached to renewing your driver’s license.
 The fee ranges depending on where you live in Canada.
-Your new driver’s license will generally be delivered by mail to you within around a months time.
+Your new driver’s license will generally be delivered by mail to you within around a month’s time.
 The best part about renewing your driver’s license is that you don’t need to redo any tests in order to do so.
-Unless you are over the age of 80, in which case you will have to take a vision test, complete a screening test and a group renewal session.
+Unless you are over the age of 80, in which case you will have to take a vision test, complete a screening test, and a group renewal session.

 What Happens If My Learner’s Permit Expires?